andrew-wja/instrumentor/SoftboundCETS.md

 However, there is also a fourth "space" where metadata lives: in local variables while it is being used to perform checks.
-While the three disjoint metadata spaces are managed by the runtime, the fourth "space" is managed entirely by the compiler at instrumentation-time.
+While the three disjoint metadata spaces are managed by the runtime, the fourth "space" is managed entirely by the compiler at instrumentation time.
 This aspect is not discussed in much detail in the original papers.
 In particular, to get good performance, it is desirable to prevent metadata from being read from and written to memory as much as possible.
 This implies aggressive caching of metadata values in